channel-io/bezier-react/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/channel-io/bezier-react/issues/new/choose).

 # License
-By contributing, you agree that your contributions will be licensed under its MIT License.
-Your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+By contributing, you agree that your contributions will be licensed under its Apache License 2.0.
+Your submissions are understood to be under the same [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 # References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)